southernlabs/tnft-generator/readme.md

 - Install all dependencies
 - Prepare your trait layers and put them in `image-sources` directory
-- Modigy `generator.ipynb` to add your traits and new layers.
+- Modify `generator.ipynb` to add your traits and new layers.
 Also set number of images to generate.
 - Run `generator.ipynb` to generate traits and NFT images.
 Images will be stored in `images-output` directory and traits in `metadata`
 - Upload images.
-There 3 ways to store images: IPFS, onchain, on server
+There 3 ways to store them: on IPFS, onchain, on server
 - Setup traits API or upload metadata to IPFS
 - Deploy collection to blockchain